 - continuing to learn after high school: taking a course, volunteering, using public libraries or participating in activities at a community centre;

 - volunteering or preparing for a job: practising work-related tasks or skills to succeed at work or as a volunteer.

-- People can also apply for direct funding for community participation supports.
+- People can also apply for direct funding for community participation and caregiver respite supports.
 This option gives people funding to pay for activities that encourage personal development―helping participants be the best they can be.
 This can include supports that ease the transition from school to life as an adult in the community,

 - help them develop independence,

 - and provide respite to parents and caregivers.

 People can choose their own activities and use direct funding to pay for them directly, or they can use the money to pay community agencies that provide community participation supports.

 Special Services at Home (SSAH) is a program for children with developmental disabilities.
 Families can receive funding through this program.
 But it is important to remember that SSAH funding ends on a person's eighteenth birthday.
 To access adult developmental services - including Passport funding - people must apply through the application process at DSO.